nats-io/nats-architecture-and-design/adr/ADR-8.md

 A watch, like History, is based on ephemeral consumers reading values using Ordered Consumers, but now we start with the new `last_per_subject` initial start, this means we will get all matching latest values for all keys.

+Watch can take options to allow including history, sending only new updates or sending headers only.
+Using a Watch end users should be able to implement at minimum history retrieval, data dumping, key traversal or updates notification behaviors.

 #### Deleting Values

-Since the store supports history - via the `max_age` for messages - we should preserve history when deleting keys.
+Since the store support history - via the `max_age` for messages - we should preserve history when deleting keys.
 To do this we place a new message in the subject for the key with a nil body and the header `KV-Operation: DEL`.

 This preserves history and communicate to watchers, caches and gets that a delete operation should be handled - clear cache,